“Daddy, can’t I just dye my hair black, color my skin dark, and use colored contact lenses…?” My voice trailed off through tears over the phone.

 TCKs for Christ: Administrator

-is an ATCK with Japanese-American citizenship who grew up in Japan and has never been to the USA.
-She just moved back to Japan after living in Thailand for four years, and is currently re-adjusting to life in her birth country which never exactly felt like home either.
-She loves to bake, read, play the piano, take care of babies and spend time in nature.
-Hannah wishes to follow God’s leading in her life and share the love and truth of Jesus Christ with as many people as possible.
-Connect with her on Instagram @Hannah_Broman
+is an ATCK with Japanese-American citizenship who grew up in Japan, and has never been to the USA.
+She is currently an English teacher in Japan, and also loves to bake, cook, read, play the piano, and spend time in nature.
+Hannah wishes to share the love and truth of Jesus Christ with as many people as possible as she adjusts to married life and prepares to move (again!).
+Connect with her on Instagram @Hannah_Po.